Echoes of Cabrini-Green: Letters to My Mother

 Description of Echoes of Cabrini-Green: Letters to My Mother

 In Echoes of Cabrini-Green, Rudolph Elliot Willis tells the story of his journey from Chicago’s most notorious public housing project to the halls of academia and medicine.
-Framed as heartfelt letters written after his mother’s death, this deeply personal narrative reflects on a childhood shaped by systemic poverty, racism, and uncertainty, showing how faith, education, and resilience can remake lives.
+Framed as heartfelt letters written after his mother’s death, this deeply personal narrative reflects on a childhood shaped by systemic poverty, racism, and uncertainty, showing how faith, education, and resilience can transform lives.

 Rudolph Elliot Willis